 In May 2014, City Council authorized entering into a professional services agreement with Kimley-Horn for the development of land use assumptions and water, wastewater, and roadway impact fees under Local Government Code 395 and to determine the feasibility of a transportation utility (CCM/R 14-056R).
 In May 2014, City Council also authorized a separate professional services agreement with the Alliance Transportation Group to update the City's Thoroughfare Master Plan and associated CIP Plan (CCM/R 14-058R).
-The Thoroughfare Master Plan and associated CIP Plan update were adopted by City Council in March 2015 (CCM/R 15-033R).
+The Thoroughfare Master Plan and associated CIP Plan (CCM/R 14-058R).
+The CCM/R 15-033R).